Savour the balance

 Alpino, founded by Italian-born restaurateur Noel Cimadom and his wife Kim, offers authentic Italian soul food reminiscent of a warm embrace from Nonna.
 Their goal was to recreate the simple Italian cuisine with great local products they missed from Europe, and this authenticity shines through in every plate.
 Noel explains, “Alpino is all about the people, the vibe, the sun, and a good plate of pasta.“ Head chef Scott Rowan brings experience from Melbourne’s Italian restaurants, focusing on simple dishes that highlight the best locally sourced ingredients without unnecessary embellishments.
 Noel explains, “Scott has a real talent to pull back recipes to only leave on the plate what is really needed.
 No fancy stuff, garnish, or flowers.
 Just a slug of the best olive oil giving rise to a menu that is humble, fresh, and seasonal.“

-Insider foodie tip: Book ahead as its always rammed and ask for a table outside to enjoy the afternoon sun while sipping prosecco.
+Insider foodie tip: Book ahead as it’s always rammed and ask for a table outside to enjoy the afternoon sun while sipping prosecco.

 Picnicka.